lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 My latest test in 2024 with Node.js v21 and Express 4.18.2 works flawlessly, but when I tried out Node.js v16 and Express 4.18.1, `node.exe` did not shut down peacefully and it also blocked `w3wp.exe` from proper shutdown.
 You might need to dig further if such an issue occurs.

+### Socket.IO Support
+If you want to use Socket.IO in your Node.js web apps, make sure IIS WebSocket Protocol support is installed and enabled.
+Then HttpPlatformHandler can work with Socket.IO without any issues.

 ### Hosting on Azure App Service (Windows)
 Two small changes might be needed if you want to deploy `app.js` and `web.config` together to your Azure App Service (Windows),